-We even saw it on a customer’s transom recently at Ferry Point Marina and decided that it was high time to dig a little deeper into the origin of the phrase.
+Boating has its fair share of quirky superstitions, but none are stranger than the forbidding of bananas on a vessel.
+It’s a familiar refrain – we even saw it on a customer’s transom this season at Ferry Point Marina and decided that it was high time to dig a little deeper into the origin of the belief.
 The most comprehensive account, by author, Lee McClellan of Kentucky, explains:

 Theories abound as to the origin of this powerful superstition.
 Banana boats held the reputation for being cheaply constructed, top heavy and overpowered for speed.
 They needed the bananas on the market as quickly as possible to avoid spoilage.